PowerOfDark/tidal-to-tidal-playlist-convert/README.md

 git clone https://github.com/SimDoes/tidal-to-tidal-playlist-convert.git && cd tidal-to-tidal-playlist-convert

 python favcopy.py
-python playlistcopy.py # Copy __init__.py to wherever tidalapi was installed to use playlistcopy.py
+python playlistcopy.py # Replace __init__.py in tidalapi in the python package directory and replace wit new one to be able to use playlistcopy.py
 ```

 tidalapi: https://github.com/tamland/python-tidal